Summer days in Penticton are the best kind of difficult. There are simply too many things to do.

 Personally, I think it’s one of the best places to be in Canada in the winter!
-The weather is mild, the scenery is breathtaking and there’s plenty to do.
+The weather is pretty mild (as per Canadian standards), the scenery is breathtaking and there’s plenty to do.

 Read on for a taste of the top things to do in Penticton in winter, all ideas tried and tested by a local.

 Here’s an overview: